wolfenrain/fluttium/docs/docs/why-fluttium.md

 Thankfully the Flutter community has already created a beautiful set of tools to fill in the gap of end-to-end testing in Flutter.
 Tools like [Patrol](https://patrol.leancode.co/) and [Honey](https://honey.dev/) allow Flutter developers to easily write end-to-end tests for their applications.
-But these tools have one thing in common, the tests written by a developer does not have to directly reflect how a real user would use an application.
+But these tools have one thing in common: the tests written by a developer may not directly reflect how a real user would use an application.

 A user in the real world can navigate and use an application by seeing it with their own eyes or by using a screen reader that reads the semantic labels that an application has defined.
 And that is exactly where Fluttium comes into play.

-Fluttium focuses on the real user, the tests a developer writes with Fluttium are a direct representation of the actions that an user of an application would perform.
+Fluttium focuses on the end user.
+The tests a developer writes with Fluttium are a direct representation of the actions that a user of an application would perform.
 Fluttium exposes a set of actions that a developer can use to write a user flow test.
 Developers can also define their own custom actions if needed.

-These user flow tests are powered by the semantic tree of the Flutter application, this allows Fluttium to fully act like the real user and execution actions.
+These user flow tests are powered by the semantic tree of the Flutter application.
+This allows Fluttium to fully act like the real user and execute actions.
 Fluttium optimizes these actions as well, for example by automatically waiting till an action is truly completed.

 As a result, Fluttium does not support certain features that a Flutter developer would expect.
 For